 Villafranca Castle, Medieval castle in Villafranca di Verona, Italy

-Villafranca Castle is a medieval fortress in Villafranca di Verona built with seven surveillance towers and high defensive walls of light-colored limestone.
-The structure surrounds a fortified central area that remains the dominant architectural feature of the town.
+Villafranca Castle is a medieval fortress in Villafranca di Verona, built with seven watchtowers and high defensive walls made of light-colored limestone.
+Inside the enclosure there is a fortified central area, and the whole structure still defines the skyline of the town today.

 The Church of Christ inside the fortress holds religious artworks from different centuries that local people have venerated over generations.
-These pieces reveal how this military stronghold also served as a spiritual center for the community.
+This mix of military and spiritual use is still visible today and gives the site a character beyond that of a simple defensive structure.

 The community of curious travelers